What is so special about piping plovers?

 He gives a similar call while he digs a small depression in the ground for a potential nest.
 If the male feels threatened on his territory, he makes a series of rattling, throaty sounds that increase in speed while bobbing his head.

-Read: Why do birds bite?
+Read: Why do birds rub their beaks?

 What does a Lapwing look like?